Computer hardware: Cooling

 Computer processors generate heat, and excessive heat impacts their performance and can harm the components.
 Many computer chips will automatically throttle their performance to avoid overheating.
 Computers also typically have mechanisms for dissipating excessive heat, such as air or liquid coolers for the CPU and GPU and heatsinks for other components, such as the RAM.
 Computer cases are also often ventilated to help dissipate heat from the computer.
 Data centers typically use more sophisticated cooling solutions to keep the operating temperature of the entire center safe.
 Air-cooled systems are more common in smaller or older data centers, while liquid-cooled immersion (where each computer is surrounded by cooling fluid) and direct-to-chip (where the cooling fluid is directed to each computer chip) can be more expensive but are also more efficient.
 Most computers are designed to be more powerful than their cooling system, but their sustained operations cannot exceed the capacity of the cooling system.
 While performance can be temporarily increased when the computer is not hot (overclocking), in order to protect the hardware from excessive heat, the system will automatically reduce performance or shut down the processor if necessary.
-Processors also will shut off or enter a low power mode when inactive to reduce heat.
+Processors will also shut off or enter a low power mode when inactive to reduce heat.
 Power delivery as well as heat dissipation are the most challenging aspects of hardware design, and have been the limiting factor to the development of smaller and faster chips since the early twenty-first century.
 Increases in performance require a commensurate increase in energy use and cooling demand.